Biggest U.S. index funds oppose most climate proposals in shareholder votes

 In late 2016, the $3 billion SCERS pension publicly rebuked BlackRock - which managed about $350 million of the system’s investments - for its “reticence to oppose management, limited focus on environmental and social issues, inconsistency between their proxy voting record with their policies and public pronouncements and limited transparency on investment stewardship activities,” as an official put it at a board meeting.

 Officials at the plan put BlackRock on watch status, which could have led to it being dropped as an investment manager.
 Two years later, in December 2018, the Seattle system ended its review and kept its money with Blackrock, with a staff memo noting among other things the asset manager had voted to support a few climate risk resolutions in 2017 and 2018.
-Of 25 climate risk shareholder proposals in the 2018 proxy year, the company voted in favor of two, BlackRock told the Seattle retirement system in a letter reviewed by Reuters.
+Of 25 climate risk shareholder proposals in the 2018 proxy year, the company voted in favour of two, BlackRock told the Seattle retirement system in a letter reviewed by Reuters.

 The Seattle system’s staff also noted that BlackRock had started providing some details on its engagements with companies behind closed doors.
 “Yet to assess the efficacy of these engagements, BlackRock must continue to increase its transparency,” the memo states.